yreynhout/NoBodyToBuild/README.md

 - could you motivate why you feel more comfortable with one approach over another or why you think some of them are complete bullocks or would be a bad idea in the long term?

 Feel free to fork, add your own preferred approach, play domain expert and tweak where you see fit.

+P.S.
+Yes, I didn't write tests.
+Yes, those would have given valuable feedback as well.
+This is exploration without tests.